True story -- I met Lorena Bobbitt years ago at a salon in Virginia. I needed someone to wax my eyebrows last minute and didn't have an appointment.

 This year marks 20 years since she was found not guilty.
 A lot has changed.

-Living in Gainesville, Va., she has built a family with a man whom she met in college.
+Living in Gainesville, Va., she has built a family with a man who she met in college.
 He's been her best friend and love of her life for the last 16 years.
-Together, they have an 8-year-old daughter, Olivia.
+Together, they have an 8 year old daughter, Olivia.

 Lorena confidently says she's not a victim anymore and has decided to own the name that brought her so much notoriety.
 She hopes battered women learn from her story.

-I'll report two stories this week.
-The first aired Monday at 6 p.m., showing how Lorena feels about that night in 1993 that changed her life forever.
-We also share some laughs about her dating life after the incident, while looking at why now she can say she's proud to be "Lorena Bobbitt."
+I'll report two stories next week.
+The first will air Monday at 6pm and in it you'll learn how Lorena feels about that night in 1993 that changed her life forever.
+We also share some laughs about her dating life after while looking at why now she can say she's proud to be "Lorena Bobbitt."

-Tuesday at 4 p.m. is a story that highlights what this hair stylist and real estate agent is really passionate about.
+Tuesday at 4pm is a story that highlights what this hair stylist and real estate agent is really passion about.
 We look at the work her charity has done to help shelters across Prince William County.

 We also see how she lost 20 pounds in 10 weeks.
-Lorena says, mentally and physically, that at age 44, she's never felt better.
+Lorena says mentally and physically at age 44 she's never felt better.